 Pair your desk with a large executive desk chair (many brands offer types of chairs built specifically for executive desks) for an extremely comfortable work station that commands respect and will likely cause people to stop interrupting you so much while you work.

 Computer desks are great for all your technological needs.
-Much simpler and smaller than an executive desk but bigger and more detailed than the writing desk, these desks can accommodate all your tech gear, with space for your computer, printer, speakers, scanner, CDs and DVDs, cables and any other equipment that you need to fit in.
+Much simpler and smaller than an executive desk but bigger and more detailed than the writing desk, these desks can accommodate all your tech gear, with space for your computer, printer, speakers, scanner, CDs and DVDs, various types of video cables, and any other equipment that you need to fit in.